toiletbril/toiletline/README.txt

 of a line, Ctrl-K and Ctrl-U to kill text, and the arrow keys with Ctrl held for word motion.

 Ctrl-R starts a reverse incremental history search.
+Enter accepts the highlighted match into the line and leaves the search without running it.
+Ctrl-G cancels the search, and the line is restored to its state from before the search began.

 A vi editing mode is selected through tl_set_edit_mode.
 Each line begins in insert mode, where the Emacs controls and the history search stay available.